 As men and women in period costumes go about the daily routine of mid-19th-century Ontario life, they explain what they're doing and answer questions.
 Visitors can see farm animals; take free wagon rides, Victorian dance classes, and 19th-century baseball lessons; and explore a hands-on discovery center.
 There's a great brewery-restaurant for lunch or afternoon tea (reservation required).
 In winter you can also skate, toboggan, or hop on a sleigh ride.

-1000 Murray Ross Pkwy., near the intersection of Jane St. and Steeles Ave., North York, Ontario, M3J 2P3, Canada
+1000 Murray Ross Pkwy., near the intersection of Jane St. and Steeles Ave., Toronto, Ontario, M3J 2P3, Canada